 Working with fields: Examples

-For example, suppose you are creating a letter to notify local businesses that they have been selected for inclusion in your annual city guide.
+- Suppose you are creating a letter to notify local businesses that they have been selected for inclusion in your annual city guide.
 If your data file contains a Company column with the name of each business that you want to contact, you can insert the «Company» field instead of typing the name of each individual company.

 You can combine fields and separate them by punctuation marks.
 For example, to create an address, you can set up the fields in your main document like this: